 Depression and Relationships

-When depression comes into your life, it inflates all of your negatives while diminishing your positives.
+When depression and relationships clash, it inflates all of your negatives while diminishing your positives.
 Essentially, the good gets bad and the bad gets worse.
 Depression does this by changing how you see the world and those around you.
 Over time, you begin thinking that the people in your life are not as supportive, fun or loving as they once were.

 This is an illusion, though.
 The people around you do not change.
 The world around you does not change.
 You change.
 Seeing this difference is hugely important in your quest to limit the negative impact of depression.